Like other reptiles, a crested gecko’s skin needs renewal periodically.

 Prolonged exposure to high humidity levels will make your crestie more prone to upper respiratory and skin infections.

-Fungus and bacteria thrive in humid areas, and they may create an unsafe environment for your crestie.
+Fungus and bacteria thrive in humid areas and may create an unsafe environment for your crestie.

 If the humidity in the enclosure is too low, your crestie will experience stuck skin.

-Low humidity levels may also cause your gecko to become dehydrated more easily as well.
+Low humidity levels may also cause your gecko to dehydrate more quickly.

 If you live in a dry climate, add a humidifier to the room to ensure the crestie’s enclosure reaches proper humidity levels during the day.